PuneetGopinath/IRCbot/.github/CONTRIBUTING.md

 ## Pull request

+If you have changes in the source code, make sure to run `pycodestyle src/ircbot.py` and solve errors in it.
+If you didn't install pycodestyle, just run `pip install pycodestyle`

 Steps to submit a pr:

 1. Fork the repo
 2. Clone it
 3. Edit
 4. Now commit
+5. Push to your fork
-5. Push and give us a pull request
+6. Submit a pull request

 ## Where can I contribute to IRCbot?